abbasaziz/abbasaziz/README.md

-An Electrical Engineer who has fresh understanding and experience in Embedded Systems, IoT, Technical Writing and has a knack for Programming.
-Trying to develop skills for Web development, Data engineering, AI and machine learning.
+An Electrical Engineer who has fresh understanding and experience in Programming and has a knack for Embedded Systems, IoT, Technical Writing.
+Currently working in full-stack web development and data.

 <!---
 abbasaziz/abbasaziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.